syeddsherazi/dolphin-challenge/README.md

 ## Integration Instructions

 * Pass an array of inputs to Update List Component.
 It'll handle all the display + ordering + stage breaks via use of reusable components mentioned above.

+## PS Colour values for aqua ocean were missing in the document.